zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **apiml.service.title**

-    Specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
+    Specifies the human readable name of the API service instance
+    <font color = "red"> The following examples should be more general (not CA products). </font>

+    **Examples:** "Endevor Prod" or "Sysview LPAR1"

     This value is displayed in the API Catalog when a specific API service instance is selected.
     This parameter can be externalized and set by the customer system administrator.